samserif/coc/code-of-conduct.md

-# Anti-Racism @ Work Code of Conduct
+# Tailwind Test Drivers Code of Conduct

 ## Our Pledge

-For frequently asked questions, please refer to our [FAQ here.](./faq.md)

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+Tailwind is dedicated to providing a harassment-free community and research environment for everyone: people of all genders, gender identities and expressions, sexual orientations, disabilities, mental illness, neurotype, physical appearance, body size, age, race, ethnicity, nationality, language, immigration status, or religion.
+We do not tolerate harassment in any form.

+Tailwind is committed to a zero-tolerance policy toward discrimination and all forms of harassment.
+This means that no form of discriminatory or harassing conduct by or towards any member of the Tailwind Test Drivers community.
+Everyone participating in the Tailwind Test Drivers community—whether in-person or online, including, but not limited to all Slack channels—is expected to show respect and courtesy to all and is required to agree to the following Code of Conduct.

 ## Our Standards